tiagottmoraes/CS-s-Data-Science-Example/README.md

 The objective is to predict the `total_minutes` a order takes to complete, where the rows not containing a `total_minutes` value should be set aside as a part of the submission file, containing the `order_id` with the predicted values.

-As we are interested in seeing how you attacked the problem, we also ask you to include your code together with the submission file.
-The code needs to be well documented, explaining the decisions made.
-With these explanations, we will be looking at everything from how the data was processed, features used to the completed model and predictions.

-Good luck!